stasl0217/beurre/README.md

 # BEUrRE
-Resources and code for paper "Probabilistic Box Embeddings for Uncertain Knowledge Graph Reasoning"
+Resources and code* for paper "Probabilistic Box Embeddings for Uncertain Knowledge Graph Reasoning"

+\* Code will be released soon.

 ## Install
 Make sure your local environment has the following installed: